matuu/nikola-gray-bootstrap-theme/README.md

 Theme for Nikola based in bootstrap theme.
 ==========================================

-This theme is used in my personal blog Matuu!_.
+This theme is used in my personal blog http://www.matuu.com.ar.

 Header
 ------